andreaspts/DRL_Reacher_Project/report.md

   <img width="460" height="300" src="algorithm.png">
 </p>

-Some explanations are in order:
+Some explanations are in order.
+For each and every episode and each and every time step:

 1. Fed with a state `s`, the actor network returns an action `a`.
-After `a` is returned, we also add some noise to the action to encourage stochastic exploration and call this action `a`.
+After `a` is returned, we also add some noise to the action to encourage stochastic exploration and call this overall action `a`.
 The noise is generated through a [Ornstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).

 2. Taking the action `a` leads to a release of the reward `r` and setting the environment to the state `s'`.
-This gives the experience tuple `<s,a,r,s'>` which is saved in the replay memory up to a particular buffer size.
+This gives the experience tuple `<s,a,r,s'>` which is saved in the replay memory (of a particular buffer size).
 The tuples are added gradually step by step, episode by episode to the buffer.

 3. We randomly select a small batch of tuples from this memory and learn from that batch via gradient descent the optimal action-value function and via gradient ascent the optimal deterministic policy.